NicholasLuis/RocketBuilder/README.md

   2. Build your Own:

      a.
+Name the rocket

+     b.
 Choose the number of stages you want your rocket to have (A tab will open up for every stage)

-     b.
-Enter the values for the structural mass, fuel mass, and the engine's specific impulse for every stage
+     c.
+Enter the values for the structural mass, fuel mass, and the engine's specific impulse for each stage

        _Tip: You can simulate the final payload by including a fuel weight of 0 in the final stage_

-     c.
-Using the delta V information from the rocket (or the remaining stages), the computer will determine some potential orbital maneuvers
+     d.
+Click _done_

+     e.
+Next, choose how much fuel you want to expend and some optional additional parameters such as the orbit altitude or the launch site location.

+     f.
+Click _calculate_.
+The computer will output the delta-V obtained from burning the specified amount of fuel as well as possible orbit manuever options.

 ### TLE Loader